AntMorais/AntMorais.github.io/_posts/2021-5-4-INSTSEG.md

 title: Instance Segmentation example on MS Coco dataset using PyTorch and Torchvision
 ---

-Instance Segmentation example on MS Coco dataset using PyTorch and Torchvision
+Using pre-trained Mask-RCNN model on MS COCO dataset